Toxicon (band): Musical style

-The musical component of Toxicon is a mixture of different genres of metal.
+The musical component of Toxicon was a mixture of different genres of metal.
 Among them - alternative, thrash, groove, heavy and others.
 In an interview, drummer Thomas Nunan stated:

-"The band likes to describe our sound as “Hybrid Metal”, not just cause it sounds cool but because it best encompasses how we sound.
-It’s a great mix of old school thrash, groove metal, alt rock, and just heavy metal in general.
-It’s also much better than saying we are “Alternative, post trash, pre rock, groove metal.
+"The band likes to describe our sound as "Hybrid Metal", not just cause it sounds cool but because it best encompasses how we sound.
+It's a great mix of old school thrash, groove metal, alt rock, and just heavy metal in general.
+It's also much better than saying we are "Alternative, post trash, pre rock, groove metal.
 Because we have such a widespread sound there is something there for everybody and there are a lot of genre crossovers in our music that appeal to multiple fanbases at once when we play.
-It’s has elements that fans of any genre could love.
+It's has elements that fans of any genre could love.
 Want a break down?
 We got it.
 Want a head banging riff?
 We got it.
 Want beautiful ballads?
 We got em.
-We’re for everybody."
+We're for everybody."